learning-unlimited/ESP-Website/docs/admin/releases/15/README.rst

 - Added a link to the LU wiki Feature Requests page on the "manage all programs" page
 - Removed the time estimate from the comm panel results page and added a link to the email monitoring page
 - Added timezones to the manage deadlines page
+- Added a user interface to modify the formatting of printable student schedules
+- Added class length, difficulty, and status filters to the course catalog
+- Added the ability to group timeslots into arbitrary custom timeslot groups

 Minor bug fixes
 ~~~~~~~~~~~~~~~